kristel-/spatial-visualization-with-r/plottingMaps.md

 ## 6      RANNA  19   0  10 1121   3   0  86
 ```

-First, we need to change the uppercase dialect names in Estonian into capitalized version (like in shapefile).
+First, we need to change the uppercase dialect names in Estonian into capitalized version (like in the shapefile).
 Then we change dialect names back to factors.

 ```r
 adpCase$Dialect_et <- as.factor(stri_trans_general(adpCase$Dialect_et, id = "Title"))
 ```

-Now we merge the dataframe (*adpCase*) with case frequencies and previously created shapefile dataframe.
+Now we merge the dataframe (*adpCase*) with case frequencies and the previously created shapefile dataframe.

 ```r